esmini/esmini/README.md

 ./build/lin/RControlStation
 ```
 The editor is the last tab in RControlStation.

+### esmini-pybind11
+[esmini-pybind11](https://github.com/ebadi/esmini-pybind11) is an ongoing effort to establish a Python wrapper for internal esmini API (not only shared libraries esminiLib and esminiRMLib).

 ### Carla Simulator
 [Carla](http://carla.org/) is an [Unreal](https://www.unrealengine.com/) based open source simulator worth to check out.